 - Rusiia va iran dar basi-yr bozorg.
 Safarnamehha va shargh geraii.
 [Persian], translated by Dr. Elaheh Koolaee and Mohammad Kazem Shojaee, University of Tehran, 2009.

 - Russians in Iran: Ideology and Domination, co-edited with Rudi Matthee, I.B.
 Tauris, forthcoming in 2016.

-- Russian Government vs. Russian Deserters in Iran in the Nineteenth Century: Russian Orientalism at the State Level,” in Russians in Iran: Ideology and Domination, ed. by Elena Andreeva and Rudi Matthee, I.B.Tauris, forthcoming in 2016.
+- Russian Government vs. Russian Deserters in Iran in the 19th century: Russian Orientalism at the State Level,” in Russians in Iran: Ideology and Domination, co-ed. with Rudi Matthee, I.B.Tauris, forthcoming in 2017

-- "Russian Enterprises in Iran,” with Irina Pavlova, Encyclopaedia Iranica, ed.
-Ehsan Yarshater, University of Columbia, 2010.
+- “Russian Enterprises in Iran,” with Irina Pavlova, Encyclopadeia Iranica, ed.
+Ehsan Yarshater, University of Columbia, 2010

 - Translation of Dari modern poems and prose into Russian in 79-89: Rasskazy, ocherki, stikhi (‘79-‘89: Short stories, essays, poems), Moscow: Sovetskii pisatel’, 1991.

-- Evgeny Sergeev, The Great Game 1856-1907: Russo-British Relations in Central and East Asia (Washington: Woodrow Wilson Center Press, 2013), forthcoming in The Journal of Military History.
+- Evgeny Sergeev, The Great Game 1856-1907: Russo-British Relations in Central and East Asia (Washington: Woodrow Wilson Center Press, 2013), The Journal of Military History.